cloud-66-internal/help.cloud66.com/_includes/how-to-guides/global-search.md

 You can always combine queries to narrow your search donw.
 Some examples are below:

-- `type:server type:stack` returns all servers and stack under your currently selected account
+- `type:server type:stack` returns all servers and applications (stacks) under your currently selected account
-- `env:production tag:active` returns all production stacks with a tag called `active`
+- `env:production tag:active` returns all production applications with a tag called `active`
 - `lion type:firewall type:server name:bigcustomer` returns everything within servers and firewall rules of any entity with a name of `bigcustomer` that has `lion` in it.